Multiclass Local Calibration with the Jensen-Shannon Distance: Proofs

-Therefore achieving the form of \cref{thm:generic_bound} when \(\Psi(b, \mathcal{Y}) = B_b\). \paragraph{Confidence Based Binning} In the context of class-wise metrics that use confidence based binning, the only difference is the introduction of a dependence between bins' cardinalities and the classes: $|B_b| \to |B_{b,c}|$.
-Then, with probability at least $1-\delta$, the bound applies with the same exact form under the following minor changes:
+Therefore achieving the form of \cref{thm:generic_bound} when \(\Psi(b,c) = B_{b}\) and $w_{b,c}=w_b$. \paragraph{Class-wise metrics.} In the context of class-wise metrics, the only difference is the introduction of a dependence between bins' cardinalities and the classes: $|B_b| \to |B_{b,c}|$.
+Then, a bound of same style applies and with probability at least $1-\delta$:

+and by setting \(\Psi(b,c) = B_{b,c}\) we obtain a bound of the same form of \cref{thm:generic_bound}. \end{proof} \paragraph{Discussion on finite-sample kernel estimates.} The proof above assumes that the reference kernel estimates are computed on an arbitrarily large disjoint set, so that they may be treated as deterministic.
+When the Nadaraya–Watson estimator is instead computed on a finite sample, additional stochastic error arises.